MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-interactions-overview.md

 ---
-title: Create and Manage Interactions with Contacts| Microsoft Docs
+title: Create and Manage Interactions with Contacts
 description: In Business Central, interactions are all types of communications between your company and your contacts.
-For example, communications can be email, letter, telephone, meetings, and so on.
+Read about the ways to create and manage your contacts.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP